This menu is

 offered when you right-click the songs list - it lets you perform a variety

-information available for the current item.
-This includes: APE, BCX3,
+available for the current item.
+This includes: APE, BCX3, CartChunk,

-CartChunk, FLAC, ID3v2, JMD, MMD v6, Myriad v5 XML and OGG.
+FLAC, ID3v2, JMD, mAirList MMD, Myriad v5/v6 XML, OGG and PlayoutONE.
 Remember that some file types can not

 support all of these data/tag types!

-Find tracks using the Artist, Title or FileName as
+tracks within the current list using the Artist, Title or FileName as search fields

 Copy File/s to...